-- Inform Ulster Wildlife if you do not feel confident you have received the guidelines and information necessary to carry out your role - Make sure you are aware of relevant Ulster Wildlife policies and guidelines that are relevant to your role and comply with all relevant legal obligations placed upon Ulster Wildlife including health and safety and fire regulations - Meet the general commitments necessary to carry out your role including any time commitments and appointments that you have agreed to, except in exceptional circumstances. - Be mindful of your status as an Ulster Wildlife ambassador in your community including appropriate conduct whilst wearing branded clothing - Show respect to other staff, volunteers and clients - Follow safety instructions at all times - Ensure that no illegal or criminal misuse of Ulster Wildlife assets takes place - Respect confidentiality of information of which you may become aware whilst a volunteer for Ulster Wildlife - Complete the tasks you undertake to the best of your ability.
+- Inform Ulster Wildlife if you do not feel confident you have received the guidelines and information necessary to carry out your role - Make sure you are aware of relevant Ulster Wildlife policies and guidelines that are relevant to your role and comply with all relevant legal obligations placed upon Ulster Wildlife including health and safety and fire regulations - Ensure your personal and emergency contact details are up to date on our volunteer registration form. - Meet the general commitments necessary to carry out your role including any time commitments and appointments that you have agreed to, except in exceptional circumstances. - Be mindful of your status as an Ulster Wildlife ambassador in your community including appropriate conduct whilst wearing branded clothing - Show respect to other staff, volunteers and clients - Follow safety instructions at all times - Ensure that no illegal or criminal misuse of Ulster Wildlife assets takes place - Respect confidentiality of information of which you may become aware whilst a volunteer for Ulster Wildlife - Complete the tasks you undertake to the best of your ability.
 All activities you carry out must be agreed in advance with your supervisor - Notify us if you wish to cease volunteering

-"I decided to volunteer with Ulster Wildlife to get experience and because this is a worthy cause.
+"I volunteer with Ulster Wildlife to get experience and because this is a worthy cause.
 By volunteering with Ulster Wildlife I am hoping to get experience beyond conservation which is what I've learned about on my course; and experience of being in the workplace.
 I would advise anybody interested in volunteering to just do it!
 Don't be afraid of not knowing - you'll learn on the way."